open-pages-org/LatchyProbe/Macros/README.md

   SET_PROBE ACTION=retract
 ```

-## Macro to move the head away from the bed before checking the probe
+## Macro MOVE_PROBE_CLEAR to move the head away from the bed before checking the probe
 This makes sure the probe is not pressed so the Query_Probe result can be used to check the latched position of the probe.
 It also makes sure the printer is homed before using the probe.
 ```MOVE_PROBE_CLEAR